The Invasive Lionfish Belize Problem

 Why Spearfishing Helps Control Lionfish

 Lionfish have no natural predators in Belize other than divers.
 Moreover, they reproduce all year long.
-As a result, we encourage you to sign up for a lionfish hunt.
-In fact, lionfish are the only species divers can spearfish in Belize.
-Above all, spearfishing lionfish protects the reef — plus it’s fun, and they’re delicious.
+We encourage you to sign up for a lionfish hunt – lionfish are the only species divers can spearfish in Belize.
+You can contibute to protecting the reef and indigenous marine life by spearfishing lionfish — plus it’s fun, and they’re delicious.

 (c) 2026Splash Dive Center - All rights reserved.